a791573913/leargit/readme.txt

-Git is a version control system
-Git is free software
-Git is a distributed version control system.
+git is a distributed version control system. git is free soft ware distibuted under the GPL..
-Git is free software..